Search started on July 5 2017 and ended on February 28 2018

 As we are not very well versed in religion it took some time to unravel all the Church identities to figure out it was not or couldn’t have been on the Waring Gardens side of the street despite both sides of the street once being picket fenced in pictures.

-We found plenty of references to the Church but no address or mentions on what was on either side, in those days everyone seemed to know where a shop or church was so there was no need to add an address.
+We found plenty of references to the Church but no address or mentions on what was on either side of the church, in those days everyone seemed to know where a shop or church was so there was no need to add an address.

 The next phase was to examine all possible photos of Cressy Street and compare to the one image DHIP had of the Church (see below)